kisaragi-hiu/kisaragi-hiu.com/README.md

 `◊define-meta[name]{content ◊tag{content}}` gets expanded to `(define-meta name "content" (tag "content"))`, which is invalid syntax.

 `◊define-meta[name]{◊span{content ◊tag{content}}}` becomes `(define-meta name (span "content" (tag "content")))`.

+## Adding a new page that isn’t a blog post

+Add a new Org file at project root and set the `type` meta to `page`.

+Do remember to add it into `index.ptree` so that it’s actually in the published output.